tvquizphd/server-setup/README.md

 In cases where storage is a limiting factor, reduce log size:

 Set `SystemMaxUse=50M` in `/etc/systemd/journald.conf`.
+Then run `journalctl --vacuum-size=50M` to clear excess logs.

 Remove any large cached files found with `du -ahd1 ./.cache/`.